The Gospel According to John:

 you sent your Son to teach us how to worship in spirit and in truth.

-Help us to be like the official at Capernaum,
+Help us to be like the Samaritan woman and the official at Capernaum,

-who was able to believe in Jesus’ power over life and death
+who were able to believe in Jesus’ power over life and death

 without the necessity of seeing signs and wonders.